bobvannifterik/test2/README.md

 Repository containing several implementations for the calculation of Orthogonal Moments Code implemented by Bob van Nifterik - TU Delft

-- The functions ending XX_ALL.m calcualte the moment matrix
+- The functions ending XX_ALL.m calculate the moment matrix
-- The functions ending XX_R.m calcualte the reconstructed image
+- The functions ending XX_R.m calculate the reconstructed image
-- The functions ending XX_basis.m calcuate the basis function
+- The functions ending XX_basis.m calculate the basis function